 The two important statistics used in measuring this ratio are:

-Fan stories are those stories, which are generated when a fan or a visitor likes, comments, share your post, responds to an event, or answers a particular question.
-You can evaluate the fan stories within Insights in the How people Are Talking About Your Page section, where you can see graphs displaying the likes, shares and comments:
+Fan stories are those stories, which are generated when a fan or a visitor likes, comments, shares your post, responds to an event, or answers a particular question.
+You can evaluate the fan stories within Insights in the How people Are Talking About Your Page section, where you can see graphs displaying the likes, shares, and comments:

 On the other hand, Fan impressions are those impressions, which denote the number of times a post is displayed to the fans without being clicked by them.
 Therefore, the two most important statistics used for evaluating this ratio are:

-This ratio represents the percentage of times a post is viewed by your fans that resulted in stories.
+This ratio represents the percentage of times a post is viewed by your fans resulting in stories.

-Why this ratio is vital: While a click shows the interest shown by people towards your post but clicks that results in stories makes your post viral over social media platform, which ultimately help in popularizing your business brand among your fans.
+Why this ratio is vital: While a click shows the interest shown by people towards your post but clicks that results in stories make your post viral over social media platform, which ultimately helps in popularizing your business brand among your fans.
 It also reflects the capability of your content to motivate a second action, which serves as the endorsement base for your business.